 Personal Sandbox or Organization Course Shells

-Requests for a non-instructional course shell, such as a personal sandbox or a shell for a campus organization/club, must be made to email@example.com.
+Requests for a non-instructional course shell, such as a personal sandbox or a shell for a campus organization/club, can be made to email@example.com.

 Automatic Student Enrollment